Frost Bank Review: Full-Service Banking With a Personal Touch

 Bank of America, Member FDIC, offers the world’s largest wealth management business through Merrill Lynch.
 Merrill’s wealth advisors have consistently won awards for employing many of the top female advisors and for its technology innovations.
 However, Frost’s personal touch could amount to a competitive advantage when serving Texans.

 Chase will allow customers to open bank accounts without an initial deposit, which is a convenience Frost doesn’t offer.
 Nonetheless, opening an account with Frost will probably equal less in fees over time.

 Banking with Frost brings both advantages and disadvantages.
-On the plus side, Frost is a good option for those who live in its immediate service area because the bank offers a wide variety of products and services.
+On the plus side, Frost is a good option for those who live in its immediate service area, because the bank offers a wide variety of products and services, some of which you must visit a branch location to access.
 As a regional bank, it has the resources to compete with larger institutions regarding technology while remaining small enough to offer the kind of personal touch found at a community bank.

-But because Frost is exclusively a Texas bank, it’s not a good choice for those who live and work elsewhere — or even for Texans who don’t live near a Frost branch or ATM.
+But because Frost is exclusively a Texas bank, it’s not a good choice for those who live and work outside of its service area — or even for Texans who don’t live near a Frost branch or ATM.
 Customers looking for a bank with a wider geographic reach are likely better off elsewhere.

 Frost Bank FAQNow that you know more about Frost Bank's products and services, here are answers to some of the bank's frequently asked questions.

 - Yes.
 In addition to being a finalist in GOBankingRates' Best Regional Banks of 2023 rankings, it has earned customer satisfaction honors from J.D.
 Power 13 years in a row.